 - Many episodes of Star Trek, from each incarnation of the franchise, treat outer space in this manner.
 Why do species that evolved on other planets have telepathic or even godlike powers?
 Because they're from space!
 How does the Negative Space Wedgie take over the minds of the crew, and how do the waterfalls on the paradise planet run backwards?
 They're in space, that's how!

-- In the Spelljammer Dungeons & Dragons setting, the Greek philosophers were right.
-Each solar system is enclosed in an enormous crystal sphere, which has the stars embedded in its inner surface.
-Spaceships are frequently modified ocean faring vessels.
+- In the Spelljammer setting, the Greek philosophers were right.
+Each solar system is enclosed in an enormous crystal sphere, which has the stars embedded in its inner surface in the form of glowing crystals.
+Spaceships are frequently modified ocean-faring vessels.
 Gravity is uniform; even the ships have an intrinsic gravitational field.
-The laws of reality within the spheres themselves are wildly variable, with some being geocentric, while others are Dyson Spheres populated by planet-sized megafauna.
+The laws of reality within the spheres themselves are wildly variable, with some being geocentric and some heliocentric, while others are Dyson Spheres populated by planet-sized megafauna.
+Inhabited worlds range from regular planets to asteroid fields with their own atmospheres to Flat Worlds on the backs of giant animals.
 Space outside the spheres is a flammable substance called Phlogiston that allows for fast travel between the spheres.

 - Likewise, the Ravenloft setting is situated in "the Demiplane of Dread", which is a pocket dimension that serves as a prison for various Big Bads.
 Looking up in the sky you'd see stars, but in reality the entire realm is surrounded by a thick, endless mist.